-The kitchen sink installed in your unit may be an acrylic, double-bowl sink equipped with two sink covers to provide additional counter space when the sink is not in use.
+The kitchen sink installed in your unit is an acrylic, double-bowl sink equipped with one sink cover to provide additional counter space when the sink is not in use.
 Cleaning care consists of washing with mild detergents and a soft cloth.
 Avoid using S.O.S. type cleaning pads because they may scratch the surface.
 The faucet in the kitchen may be a single-handle faucet equipped with a pullout spout.